Hailey-Ross/hails.Monitor/database_version/README.md

 5. **Run the SQL File:**
    - Connect to your database using your favorite SQL client (e.g., HeidiSQL, DBeaver, Oracle, MySQL Workbench).
    - Copy and paste the `run_me.sql` file from the `SQL` directory.
-   - Run the file as a query to create your table.
+   - Run the file as a query to create your tables.

-6. **Check the .htaccess Files:**
+6. **Check for the .htaccess Files:**
    - Do NOT forget to include the `.htaccess` file in the same directory as your `config.php` file.
    - There is an **optional** `.htaccess` file included with `av.php` if no index file is present in the same folder.
    - Most setups will want these files or a variation in place.

 7. **Run the LSL Scripts:**
    - Place `hails.Monitor.lsl` and `hails.Lookup.lsl` in an object on your land with the edits from above.
       - `hails.Lookup.lsl` can optionally be used seperately as standalone lookup script from the scanner.
+   - Place `hails.CronServer.lsl` into an additional object.
+      - You can toggle the debug on chat channel 3 for the this script.
+Ex. `/3 toggle debug`
-   - Say `hails info` in public chat to view available commands.
+   - Say `hails info` in public chat to view available commands for the applicable scripts.

 8. **Nothing is Happening?!**
    - Say `/2 toggle debug` in public chat and quickly resend the command after 5-10 seconds.